mpbrucker/homepage/index.md

 # Matt Brucker

-I do design, web tech, education research, and sometimes food art.
+I play with design, web tech, visual representations, education research, and sometimes food art.
 I'm a senior at [Olin College of Engineering](http://www.olin.edu/) majoring in Engineering with Computing.